robiot/rustcat/README.md

 Command history is something we all need.
 How annoying isn't it when you accidently type a long command wrong, then you have to rewrite the entire thing.

 But Rustcat fixes that with command history.
-Just add -H and you will get command history (`rc -lHp port`) and command completion, unlike netcat where you have to use another application and do `rlwrap -cAr nc -nlvp port`.
+Just add -H and you will get command history (`rc -lHp port`) and command completion, unlike netcat where you have to use another application and do `rlwrap -cAr nc -nlvp port` to get the same results.

+When adding -H, the shell will almost work like a ssh shell.

 ## 🎨 Appearance
 A little splash of color doesn't hurt :).

+## 🌀 Cross Platform
+Rustcat supports unix and windows systems.

-# 📖 Full Installation Guide
+# 📖 Installation Guide
 You can find the guide [here](https://github.com/robiot/rustcat/wiki/Installation-Guide)

 # 💡 Usage